egordeev-ds/Financial-analysis-of-the-Russian-bond-market/README.md

 1. Analysis of ruble bonds only
 2. Bonds withput information on price and length of coupon period are not taken into account
-3. Bond with yield >= 100 are not taken into account
+3. Bonds with a difference in price and face value >= 20% are not taken into account

 ## **Results:**